Staying active is important during old age. Many seniors turn to low-impact exercises such as walking and light jogging to stay healthy in old age.

 Cycling is ideal for seniors who suffer from memory loss or other chronic conditions such as Alzheimer’s and dementia.
 Your body will work at maximum capacity when cycling.
 This ensures the brain is fully oxygenated and stimulates the hippocampus – the part responsible for memory.

 Reduces The Risk Of Cancer

-When you keep on cycling regularly, you will lose excess weight and maintain a healthy weight.
+You will lose excess weight and maintain a healthy weight when you keep cycling regularly.
 This is important to reduce your risk of cancer in the long run.

 Improves Your Sexuality

-Aging reduces the sexuality in older people.
+Aging reduces sexuality in older people.
 People become less sexually active while aging.
-That’s because our body doesn’t produce as much of the relevant hormones required to keep us going sexually.
+That’s because our body doesn’t produce as many relevant hormones to keep us going sexually.

 Health experts say that older men who cycle have about 25-30% more sex than those who don’t.
-On the other hand, women who cycle are able to delay menopause by at least 5 years compared to those who don’t cycle.
+On the other hand, women who cycle can delay menopause by at least five years compared to those who don’t cycle.

 Cycling Helps You Live Longer